AstroDule/cf3-doc/source/eodata/s3cmd-download/s3cmd-download.rst

-How to download EODATA products using s3cmd?
+How to download EODATA files using s3cmd?
 ====
 | **Establishing connection**
 |LIST EODATA USING BOTO3?